GiacomoBorghini/BiologicalInformationInArt/README.md

 * **natsortfiles.m**

 The last two scripts has been taken from the File Exchange section of Matlab website (link: https://it.mathworks.com/matlabcentral/fileexchange/47434-natural-order-filename-sort).
-To run the Global_Aesthetics_general.m function is important to set properly the variables that contains the path of the folders where the human and AI paintings to which we want to apply the methods are saved.
-To run the code without modifying the _Hfolder_ and _AIfolder_ variables, located at the beginning of Global_Aesthetics_general.m, is sufficient to create a folder called "ImageDatabase" containing two sub-folders called "Human" (where human paintings should be saved) and "AI" (where AI paintings should be saved) in the same Matlab workspace where the scripts are placed.

 ## Compositional Aesthetics Measures
 The main code to run to get the results is contained in **Compositional_Aesthetics_general.m**.
 This is the main function and provides the graphics of the comparison, between AI and human paintings, of the M_J and M_NCD metrics.
 To run this code is necessary to have in the same folder where tha main script is placed the following functions: